tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

    and therefore suggests that part of one's previous flight was lost.

-4. The implementation receives some or all next flight of messages: if this is the final flight of messages, the implementation transitions to FINISHED.
+4. The implementation receives some or all of the next flight of messages: if this is the final flight of messages, the implementation transitions to FINISHED.
 If the implementation needs to send a new flight, it transitions to the PREPARING state.
 Partial reads